-- (1) The Tribunal has the following functions: - (a) to make, vary, renew and discharge treatment orders; - (b) to authorise the treatment of forensic patients; - (c) to authorise special psychiatric treatment; - (d) to determine applications for leave, from secure mental health units, for patients subject to restriction orders; - (e) to carry out any further functions given to it under this Act. - (2) The Tribunal also has the review function set out in Division 2.
+Division 1 - Administrative 167 168.
+Func etions (1) The Tribunal has the following functions: (a) to make, vary, renew and discharge treatment orders; (b) to authorise the treatment of forensic patients; (c) to authorise special psychiatric treatment; (d) to determine applications for leave, from secure mental health units, for patients subject to restriction orders; (e) to carry out any further functions given to it under this Act.
+(2) The Tribunal also has the review function set out in Division 2.
+169. Powe Powers (1) (2) The Pi resident of the Tribunal has the power to -

-169. Powers

-- (1) - (2) The President of the Tribunal has the power to -